 Structured Notes are also exposed to a lot of risks.

-Counterparty Risk: Exposes you to the counterparty’s failure to fulfill its duties.
+Counterparty Risk: Exposes you to the counterparty’s failure to fulfil its duties.

 Market Risk: Exposes you to massive value fluctuations that may devalue your investment.